Confluent conformal blocks and the Teukolsky master equation

 The overall program of phrasing perturbations of gravitational backgrounds in terms of conformal blocks has a holographic flavor which was also explored by a number of authors, see, for instance, \cite{Hijano:2015zsa}.
 The purpose, however, can be understood to be what conditions in the purported dual theory one gets from the integrable structure of the gravitational perturbations, rather than the other way around.
-This is particularly valuable for asymptotically flat spaces, where the dual theory is not so clear cut.
-In \cite{Amado:2017kao}, such conditions were observed to arise from a \textit{unitary} conformal field theory.
+The latter program of framing the dual theory from the particular integrable structure of the perturbations is bound to be valuable for asymptotically flat spaces, where the dual theory is not so clear cut.
+In the five-dimensional Kerr-AdS case studied in \cite{Amado:2017kao}, such conditions were observed to arise from a \textit{unitary} conformal field theory.
 The relation between the $c=1$ blocks used to construct the relation between monodromy parameters and scattering coefficients and the semiclassical prescription outlined in \cite{Nekrasov:2011bc,Litvinov:2013sxa} remains mysterious and may yet shed light in a true quantum description of the black hole states.